-The Sony Cyber-shot DSC-RX100 III and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in May 2014 and June 2014.
+The Sony Cyber-shot DSC-RX100 III and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in May 2014 and June 2014.
 Both the RX100 III and the FZ1000 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 III vs Panasonic FZ1000